 What is Vakrasana in Sanskrit?

-Derived from the Sanskrit words “Vakra” means “twist” and “Asana” means”posture,” Vakrasana literally means “Twisted Pose.”
-This seated yoga pose twists the spine while seated, creating a deep stretch to the back and enhancing flexibility in the spine, core strength, and digestion.
-It is a foundational pose in many yoga sequences and has numerous benefits for both beginners and seasoned practitioners.
+Vakrasana (Twisted Pose) comes from the Sanskrit words “Vakra” (twist) and “Asana” (posture).
+This seated yoga pose involves twisting the spine, creating a deep stretch for the back, improving spinal flexibility, strengthening the core, and aiding digestion.
+It is a foundational pose in many yoga sequences and offers numerous benefits for both beginners and advanced practitioners.

 What are the Benefits of Vajrasana for Diabetes?